Last updated: 11 October 2020

 Law enforcement or legal requests.
 We share information with law enforcement or in response to legal requests in the circumstances outlined in Section 7 below.

 We also share de-identified or aggregate data with others.
 De-identified data means information where we have removed your name and other data that could reasonably be used to identify you.
 Aggregate data is data that has been combined with other data so that it doesn't identify any specific person.
 For example, we provide developers with aggregated statistics about the number of people from a particular region that use our Oculus Products, so developers can create content tailored for people in that market

-We store Oculus data that identifies you until it is no longer necessary to provide our Oculus Products or your Oculus account is deleted, whichever comes first, unless retention of the data for a longer period is justified in order to comply with law or recordkeeping obligations, to respond to a legal request, prevent harm, or to improve our safety, integrity and security features.
-This is a case-by-case determination that depends on things like the nature of the data, why it is collected and processed, and relevant legal, integrity or operational retention needs.
+We store Oculus data that identifies you until it is no longer necessary to provide our Oculus Products or your Oculus account is deleted, whichever comes first, unless retention of the data for a longer period is justified in order to comply with law or recordkeeping obligations, to respond to a legal request, prevent harm or to improve our safety, integrity and security features.
+This is determined on a case-by-case basis that depends on things such as the nature of the data, why it is collected and processed and relevant legal, integrity or operational retention needs.
 For example, we retain certain purchase information for accounting and tax purposes even after you have deleted your account.

-We access, preserve and share information with regulators, law enforcement or others:
+We access, preserve and share information with regulators, law enforcement agencies or others:

-In response to a legal request (like a search warrant, court order or subpoena), if we have a good faith belief that the law requires us to do so.
-This includes responding to legal requests from jurisdictions outside of the United States where we have a good faith belief that the response is required by law in that jurisdiction, affects users in that jurisdiction, and is consistent with internationally recognized standards.
+In response to a legal request (e.g. a search warrant, court order or subpoena), if we have a good-faith belief that the law requires us to do so.
+This includes responding to legal requests from jurisdictions outside of the United States where we have a good-faith belief that the response is required by law in that jurisdiction, affects users in that jurisdiction and is consistent with internationally recognised standards.